-Pursuant to Section 148 of the Companies Act, 2013 read with The Companies (Cost Records and Audit) Amendment Rules, 2014, as amended from time to time, the cost audit records maintained by the Company in respect of its activity is required to be audited.
-Your Directors had, on the recommendation of the Audit Committee, appointed CMA Prakash Uppalapathi, Cost & Management Accountants, as the Cost Auditor of the Company to audit the cost accounts of the Company for the financial year ended March 31, 2019 at a remuneration of Rs.
-70,000/-.
+Pursuant to Section 148 of the Companies Act, 2013 read with The Companies (Cost Records and Audit) Amendment Rules, 2014, as amended from time to time, the cost audit records in respect of its activity carried out by the Company are required to be audited.
+Your Directors had, on the recommendation of the Audit Committee, appointed CMA Prakash Uppalapathi, Cost & Management Accountants, as the Cost Auditor of the Company to audit the cost accounts of the Company for the financial year ended March

+31, 2020 at a remuneration of Rs.
+80,000/-.

-In accordance with the provisions of the Companies Act, 2013, the appointment and remuneration of the Cost Auditors was approved by the Members of the at the Annual General Meeting of the Company held on 22nd June, 2018
+In accordance with the provisions of the Companies Act, 2013, the appointment and remuneration of the Cost Auditors was approved by the Members of the Company at the Annual General Meeting of the Company held on 10th July, 2019.